Top Physical Therapy Schools and Colleges in the U.S.

 Find out which top schools and colleges in the U.S. offer programs in physical therapy.
 Learn about the degree options at three top-notch universities, and find a table with at-a-glance facts about other schools in the country that provide training for physical therapists.

 Physical therapists must earn a postbaccalaureate degree and meet other requirements to qualify for state licensing.
 Master's and/or doctoral programs can be found at Arcadia University, the University of Southern California in Los Angeles and Washington University.
 In general, the programs are designed to teach students how to work with individuals who have physical impairments due to illness, injury or other medical conditions.
-Learning outcomes the ability to diagnose and assess patients' conditions and develop treatment plans, often in a collegial relationship with other medical professionals.
+Learning outcomes include the ability to diagnose and assess patients' conditions and develop treatment plans, often in a collegial relationship with other medical professionals.

 Top U.S. Schools and Colleges with Physical Therapy Programs